stevendotwang/azure-docs/articles/azure-supportability/sku-series-unavailable.md

 Message: This size is currently unavailable in this location for this subscription
 ```

-### When purchasing Reservation Booking, you receive one of the following error messages
+### When purchasing Reserved Instances, you receive one of the following error messages:

 ```
 Message: Your subscription doesn’t support virtual machine reservation in